Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Shortening LRC

-2) By the construction of optimal LRCs in Construction \ref{cons-lrc}, it is shown that each submatrix $H^i$ is generated by a desired matrix $A$ and a matrix $G_{M_i}$ for $i\in[\ell]$.
-In fact, $A$ can be viewed as a parity check matrix of a linear code with minimum distance $d=5$.
-Let $A'$ be an $[r-1,r-(s+t),d]$ matrix by deleting a column of $A$ such that any four columns of $A'$ are still linearly independent.
-Then we construct $H^{i_1},\cdots,H^{i_\tau}$ by utilizing the matrix $A'$ and the remaining $(\ell-\tau)$ submatrices by utilizing the matrix $A$ in Construction \ref{cons-lrc}, where $\tau\in[\ell]$.
-Hence we obtain a linear LRC $\C'$ with the parameters $[n'=n-\tau, k'= k-\tau, d'=d]$.
-In particular, when $\tau=\ell$, the locality of LRC is $r-1$; otherwise, the locality of LRC is $r$. \end{proof} For the special case of the shortened LRCs, we can modify Constructions~\ref{cons-lrc} as in the following example to construct binary LRC. \begin{example} Let $A'$ be a matrix removing the first column from $A$ in Example \ref{ex:1}, i.e.,
+(2) Since each submatrix $H^i$ is generated by a desired matrix $A$ and a matrix $G_{M_i}$ for $i\in[\ell]$.
+Note that $A$ can be viewed as a parity check matrix of a linear code with minimum distance $d=5$.
+Assume that $A'$ is an $[r-1,r-1-(s+t),d]$ matrix obtained by deleting a column of $A$.
+Then we construct $H^{i_1},\cdots,H^{i_\tau}$ of $H_G$ by utilizing the matrix $A'$ and the remaining $(\ell-\tau)$ submatrices of $H_G$ by utilizing the matrix $A$ in Construction \ref{cons-lrc}, where $\tau\in[\ell]$.
+Hence, a linear LRC $\mathcal{C}'$ with parameters $[n'=n-\tau, k'= k-\tau, d'=d]$ can be obtained.
+In particular, when $\tau=\ell$, the locality of LRC is $r-1$; otherwise, the locality of LRC is $r$. \end{proof} Below, an example is given to show a shortened LRC in Theorem~\ref{the:shorten}. \begin{example} The matrix $A'$ is generated by removing the first column from $A$ in Example \ref{ex:1}, i.e.,